Classes ➞ World Mythology courses

 NEW FOR 2020 TERM 3: EarthDiverse is pleased to announce a new series of courses on World Mythology, beginning with our latest offering ʻGrand Narratives and Mythologies in the Western Tradition’ taught by Dr Norman Franke.

-Offered: 2020 Term 3 – Hamilton; Distance-learning options available!
+Offered: 2020 Term 3 – Hamilton; Distance-learning options also available!

 CLASS DAY/TIMES: This Term 3 course meets in Hamilton on Tuesday evenings from 7:00-9:00pm beginning on Tuesday 28 July, and runs for eight consecutive weeks, ending on Tuesday 15 September 2020.